 Part 3: Presidential Expense Allowance

 The presidential expense allowance permits payment of expenses related to the duties and responsibilities of the president for which no other reimbursement is provided.
-All expenditures must have a public purpose and provide benefit to the college or MnSCU.
+All expenditures must have a public purpose and provide benefit to the College or Minnesota State.
 Requests should only be made directly to the office of the president.

 Subpart A: Authorization/Approval of Presidential Expense Allowances

 Only the president’s office can initiate a presidential expense allowance form.
 Expenditures from the Presidential Expense Allowances account must be approved by the president.
-The annual expenditure limits are specified in College Policy 5.20 and Board Policy 5.20.
+The annual expenditure limits are specified in LSC Policy 5.20 and Minnesota State Board Policy 5.20.

 Part 5: Expenses Covered

-The following chart provides a guide to special expense and presidential expense allowance eligibility defined in MnSCU policy 5.20 and MnSCU procedure 5.20.1.
+The following chart provides a guide to special expense and presidential expense allowance eligibility defined in Board Policy 5.20 and System Procedure 5.20.1.
 Special expense requests must be approved by someone with approval rights according to the delegation of authority.
 Approval is required before the expense is incurred and before commitments involving special expenses are made.